 Boasting the highest peak in England and Wales, 823 square miles of land, quirky villages and rugged coastline, it is a fascinating place to explore.
-Whether you opt for a journey on the vintage steam railway or from the water in a canoe, explore Snowdonia your way this May half term with our handy guide on the best places to eat, the best spots to discover and the ultimate abode to return to at the end of the day.
+Whether you opt for a journey on the vintage steam railway or from the water in a canoe, explore Snowdonia your way with our handy guide on the best places to eat, the best spots to discover and the ultimate abode to return to at the end of the day.

-Beautiful spots to explore:
+Beautiful places to visit:

 Portmeirion: Undoubtedly one of Snowdonia’s most famous attractions, this stunning coastal village was created by architect Clough William-Ellis between 1925 and 1976.
 Stunning architecture rises from exotic woodland, offering numerous walks and romantic vistas.
+Coincide a visit to Portmeirion with a visit to the beautiful beaches of nearby Ceredigion Bay.

 Brilliant activities to try: